Trending

 Alan Gustafson

-Growing up down the road from historic Daytona International Speedway, Gustafson developed a passion for auto racing at a young age.
-At 8 years old, he began turning wrenches on the go-karts of childhood friend Casey Yunick, the grandson of legendary car builder Smokey Yunick.
+Growing up down the road from Daytona International Speedway, Gustafson developed a passion for auto racing at a young age.
+At eight years old, he began turning wrenches on the go-karts of childhood friend Casey Yunick, grandson of legendary car builder Smokey Yunick.
 As a mechanic, Gustafson moved quickly through the legend cars, late model and Sports Car Club of America ranks.
+After graduating from Seabreeze High School in Daytona Beach, Florida, Gustafson enrolled at nearby Embry-Riddle Aeronautical University to study mechanical engineering.

-At the end of 2010, Gustafson was named crew chief of the iconic No. 24 Chevrolet driven by another NASCAR legend, four-time Cup Series champion and Hall of Famer Jeff Gordon.
-In five seasons, he coached Gordon to several milestones, including the driver’s 85th Cup victory and first Homestead-Miami Speedway win.
+At the end of 2010, Gustafson was named crew chief of the iconic No. 24 Chevrolet driven by another NASCAR legend, four-time NASCAR Cup Series champion Jeff Gordon.
+In five seasons, he coached Gordon to several milestones including the driver’s 85th Cup victory, record fifth win at Indianapolis Motor Speedway and Hendrick Motorsports’ milestone 200th pole.
+All told, the pair scored 11 wins, 51 top-five finishes and 97 top 10s.